biswashk920/Temperature_Reconstruction/README.md

 - **Validation:** k-fold cross-validation, out-of-domain station testing
 - **Trend analysis:** Ordinary least squares regression with confidence intervals, anomaly analysis relative to a historical baseline period

-## License

-Add a license here if you intend to share or reuse this work (e.g., MIT, Apache 2.0).